flamwenco/cutiepie/Baconspoon_Hotswap_and_BLE_PCBs/readme.txt

 	-Supports 2x2u, 4u, and 2x1.75u spacebar layouts from original Flamwenco orthopie design.
 	-2x1.75u spacebar layout is solder only and requires the removal of a breakaway tab to fit the appropriate case.
 	-3u spacebar layout is not supported.
 	-All supported layouts can be soldered.
+Soldered switches will be north-facing.
+Hotswap sockets are south-facing.
 	-Compatible with vial firmware release for "orthopie" PCB due to 1-for-1 pinout match.

 -Solder Only, Dual Stagger (Uniform and Standard) BLE PCB